 The Norfolk Text font for Sibelius is updated with the same numerals in the most current version of the Bravura font, for a more consistent appearance both internally and with other applications that use Bravura.
 This is most noticeable on tuplets.

 Major updates to the Pori and Norfolk fonts for Sibelius are here.
 The full Pori suite — the Sibelius-compatible derivative of Steinberg’s Petaluma handwritten font — is now available.
 There are more angled slash chord symbol fonts for Pori and Norfolk, and lots of other goodies, too.

 Finale comes with eighteen standard default clefs.
 If you need something beyond the standard assortment, you can modify any of these clefs or replace them entirely with another symbol.

 At NYC Music Services, we’ve released seven new free chord symbol fonts for Sibelius.
 Four of the fonts are part of the Norfolk family.
 The other three fonts are the inaugural members of a new font family called Pori.
 Pori is a derivative of Petaluma, the handwritten font that first appeared in Dorico 2.0.
 One of the Pori fonts is something very special.

 Delving into the process of producing new versions of both the suite and a complete ballet of Aaron Copland’s masterpiece Appalachian Spring, using Sibelius and the Norfolk fonts.

-A little-noticed update to Logic Pro X 10.1 allows for the use of Bravura in the sequencer’s notation view.
+A little-noticed feature in Logic Pro X allows for the use of the Bravura music font in the sequencer’s notation view.

 Introduced by Steinberg last week, the new Bravura music font is the first to conform to the proposed Standard Music Font Layout, or SMuFL, which is under active development.
 Rather than using a mnemonic approach to character mapping like most current music fonts (such as Sibelius’s fonts), Bravura aims to take advantage of the benefits of […]